xenomancy/flask-cdn-ng/README.md

 [![Build Status](https://travis-ci.org/wichitacode/flask-cdn.png)](https://travis-ci.org/wichitacode/flask-cdn)

-Seamlessly serve your static files from a CDN.
+Serve the static files in your Flask app from a CDN.

 Documentation
 -------------